Cultured Guru Logo

 The Difference Between Pickled and Fermented Green Beans

 Pickling and fermenting are very different processes.
-Pickling is a sterile process for preserving food, and this means there are no microorganisms involved in the pickling process.
-This process utilizes hot acidic liquid to sterilize and preserve vegetables.
+Pickling is a sterile process for preserving food, which means there are no microorganisms involved.
+This process utilizes hot acidic liquid and hermetically sealing to sterilize and preserve vegetables.

-Fermentation is a living process relying on acid production by beneficial microorganisms.
-Fermentation takes time and requires a specific salt concentration for consistency and safety.
+Fermentation is a living process that relies on acid production by beneficial microorganisms.
+It takes time and requires a specific salt concentration for consistency and safety.
+So fermentation encourages microbial growth, and then the microbes make acids that preserve the foods.
 To read more about salt and fermentation, click here.

 Print